-The riddle scene alone is its own Crowning Moment of Awesome:
+- The riddle scene alone is its own Crowning Moment of Awesome:

-A young Superman takes on his counterpart from the future:
+- A young Superman takes on his counterpart from the future:

-Luthor gets a fitting, if somewhat inauspicious one in issue 10: when Superman visits him in prison and issues the 'save the world while you still have time' bit, Luthor simply walks up to the glass and spits on it and gives Supes an A-level Death Glare.
+- Luthor gets a fitting, if somewhat inauspicious one in issue 10: when Superman visits him in prison and issues the 'save the world while you still have time' bit, Luthor simply walks up to the glass and spits on it and gives Supes an A-level Death Glare.
 70 years of continuity and rivalry boiled down to one hocked lugie and two implacable foes.

-ALL of issue 10 qualifies.
+- ALL of issue 10 qualifies.

-All-Star Jimmy swings a punch at Super Luthor.
+- All-Star Jimmy swings a punch at Super Luthor.
 It didn't do jack, but still.

-In his A Day in the Limelight issue, he gets a few but the best are beating an out of control Superman by becoming Doomsday and arranging to have "I Love Lucy" carved into the moon for his date with Lucy Lane.
+- In his A Day in the Limelight issue, he gets a few but the best are beating an out of control Superman by becoming Doomsday and arranging to have "I Love Lucy" carved into the moon for his date with Lucy Lane.

-When Jor-El tells Kal that he's dead and being converted to living solar consciousness, he states, "You can stay and play in the fields of consciousness.
+- When Jor-El tells Kal that he's dead and being converted to living solar consciousness, he states, "You can stay and play in the fields of consciousness.
 Or you can turn and face evil one last time."
 Guess what he chooses?

-Superman: You were right, Lex... brain beats brawn every time!
+- Superman defeating a temporarily super-powered Lex Luthor.Superman: You were right, Lex... brain beats brawn every time!

 Luthor: No!
 No!
 You're supposed to be dead!
 I had it timed!
-And... and you think I'd be stupid enough not to make more of this for myself? (reaches in his coat)
+And... and you think I'd be stupid enough not to make more of this for myself? [reaches into his coat]

-Superman: This? (holds up the vial)
+Superman: This? [holds up the vial]

-Luthor:(trying to lunge at him) I saw how to save the world!note I could have made everyone see.
+Luthor: [trying to lunge at him] I saw how to save the world!note I could have made everyone see.
 I could have saved the world if it wasn't for you!

-(Superman knocks him out)
+[Superman knocks him out]